 Members of Staff Responsible

-We are all responsible for ensuring that each child remains safe, however the Designated Leads for Safeguarding are Mrs Costello and Mrs Woods
+We are all responsible for ensuring that each child remains safe, however the Designated Leads for Safeguarding are Mrs Costello, Mrs Harrison and Mrs Woods

 We follow strict procedures to ensure that everyone who works with our children is vetted, keeping our children as safe as possible.
 Ongoing checks and ‘whistle-blowing’ are in line with current policy.